Antimjain/pokemon/README.md

-Pokémon Search App
+# Pokemon Search App

 Welcome to the Pokémon Search App!
 This application allows users to search for Pokémon using various filters and view detailed information about each Pokémon.
 Below is a guide to help you set up and use the app.

-Table of Contents
+##Table of Contents
   Features
   Requirements
   Installation
   Usage
   API Documentation
   Folder Structure
   Contributing
   License

-Features
+###Features
 Pokémon Search Form: A form with two fields - a select box for Pokémon types and an input box for search terms.

 Pokémon List Display: Display a list of Pokémon cards based on the search criteria.

 Filter Pokémon: Filter the Pokémon list using the type and search term.

 Pokémon Details Page: Redirect to a detailed page for each Pokémon when a Pokémon card is clicked.

 Breadcrumb Navigation: Show the URL path on the Pokémon details page.

 Responsive Design: The app is responsive and optimized for mobile view.

 Requirements
 Node.js (v12 or higher)
 npm (v6 or higher) or yarn (v1.22 or higher)